moonbitlang/moonbit-textbook/docs/03-functions-lists-recursion.md

 }
 ```

-This syntax enables one to use a function using the interface it provides, without needing to know the details of how it is implemented.
+This syntax enables you to use a function using the interface it provides, without needing to know the details of how it is implemented.

 ### Function Application and Evaluation